Multi-index ensemble Kalman filtering: Problem setting

 \subsection{EnKF}

-The EnKF method is an ensemble-based extension of the Kalman filter to nonlinear settings.
+The EnKF method is an ensemble-based nonlinear filtering method that is an extension of the Kalman filter.
 For an EnKF ensemble of size $P$, let $v_{n,i}:=v_n(\omega_i)$ and $\vHat_{n,i}:=\vHat_n(\omega_i)$, respectively, denote the $i-$th particle of the prediction and updated ensemble at time $n$.
 Then, the EnKF algorithm with perturbed observations and numerical dynamics $\Psi^N$ comprises the following steps:

 where $\eta_{n+1,i}$ are i.i.d.~draws from $N(0, \Gamma)$.

 The updated EnKF empirical measure is defined by

 where $\delta$ is the Dirac measure centered at $\vHat_{n, i}$, and the expectation of a QoI $\varphi: \bR^d \rightarrow \bR$ with respect to the EnKF empirical measure is expressed as